The Advantages and Disadvantages Of Peer to Peer Lending

 Lower interest rates

 P2P platforms operate virtually, they have incredibly low overhead costs.
 Because they don’t need to gouge a profit out of you, you’re likely to have access to loans with low interest rates.
 Platforms also need to compete with traditional lenders so they will often give you better rates just to stay competitive.
+That is the point of peer-to-peer lending pros and cons which you should take note before jumping in it.

 Less impact on your credit score